 JCHIMP aims to provide up-to-date information in the field of Internal Medicine to community hospital medical professionals and a platform for clinical faculty, residents, and medical students to publish research relevant to community hospital programs.

 - Each manuscript is put through a double-blind peer review process and is designed to keep the identity of the authors and peer reviewer anonymous.
-If possible, please avoid any self-identifications of the authors and their affiliated institutions in the original manuscript.
+Please provide an anonymous copy with all author identifiers removed.

 Article Publishing Charge

 - The standard article publishing charge for this journal is $500 USD and an invoice will be emailed to the corresponding author.
 There is no submission charge.

 - All authors should follow common ethical standards of research as described in “Uniform requirements for Manuscripts Submitted to Biomedical Journals”.

 - Authorship should meet all three criteria (1) substantial contribution to concept, design, acquisition of data, or analysis/interpretation of data, (2) the drafting or revising the manuscript critically, and (3) final approval of the version to be published.